Overview

 Program Requirements

-Pre-departure meetings: All students selected as finalists are required to attend biweekly meetings in person during the spring semester and a one-day workshop prior to departure.
+Pre-departure meetings: All students selected as finalists are required to attend meetings in person during the spring semester and a one-day workshop prior to departure.

 Logistics